The KINERET logo and generic name (anakinra)

 Serious infections.
 KINERET may lower your ability to fight infections.
 During treatment with KINERET, call your healthcare provider right away if you get an infection, have any sign of an infection including a fever or chills, or have any open sores on your body.
 You may get an infection if you receive live vaccines while you use KINERET.
 You should not receive live vaccines while you use KINERET

-Allergic reactions.
-Stop using KINERET and call your healthcare provider or get emergency help right away if you have any of these symptoms of an allergic reaction: swelling of your face, lips, mouth, or tongue; trouble breathing; wheezing; severe itching; skin rash, redness, or swelling outside of the injection site area; dizziness or fainting; fast heartbeat or pounding in your chest (tachycardia); or sweating.
+Serious allergic reactions.
+Stop using KINERET, call your healthcare provider, and get emergency help right away if you have any of these symptoms of a serious allergic reaction: swelling of your face, lips, mouth, or tongue; trouble breathing; wheezing; severe itching; skin rash, redness, or swelling outside of the injection site area; dizziness or fainting; fast heartbeat or pounding in your chest (tachycardia); or sweating.
 People with DIRA may have an increased risk of allergic reactions, especially in the first several weeks

 Decreased ability of your body to fight infections (immunosuppression).
 It is not known if treatment with medicines that cause immunosuppression, like KINERET, affect your risk of getting cancer